 - The pillars were constructed to fall outwards in case of a collapse to prevent them from falling on the tomb

-- Up to 8 million visitors come here to admire Taj Mahal, which is the most famous landmark in India
+- Up to 8 million visitors come every year and it’s the most famous landmark in India

 - Both Mumtaz and the Mogul Emperor Shah Jahan is buried inside the crypt